zerodha/logf/README.md

 ## Why another lib

-Agreed there are many logging libraries out there but I was dissatisfied with the current options.
+There are several logging libraries, but our usecase weren't met by the available options.

-`logf` satisfies my constraints of:
+`logf` meets our constraints of:

 - Clean API
 - Minimal Dependencies
-- Structured logging but human readable (`logfmt`!)
+- Structured logging but human-readable (`logfmt`!)
 - Sane defaults out of the box

 ## Benchmarks